markelberg/Doom_Python/README.md

 <br>

 ### Raycasting logic (player's FOV)
-I implemented the raycasting logic and optimize it with numpy library so the FOV-rays also check when a collision occurs.
+I implemented the raycasting logic so the FOV-rays also check when a collision occurs and optimize the mathematical parts of the code using Numpy.
+For each ray in the FOV we need to get its intersection point with the wall.
+Knowing the map functions as a grid, we're going to search for vertical and horizontal intersections in each "square" of the grid and to check if it collides against a wall.

 ![preview2](https://i.imgur.com/EXjnEFt.gif)